marcgurevitx/comprendebot/README.md

 docker-compose restart
 ```

+### One last step (optional)

+Let me know about your instance so I could update my table of existing bots.
+Thank you.

 ## Roadmap

-Things that also should be added soon are
+Things that also should be added soon

-- Monitoring
+- Easy monitoring
 - Admin site
 - In-bot reporting
 - Show best XP